-People say it’s a little like apple pie or, as in this version, like a Dutch apple pie because of the creamy custard and streusel topping.
+People say it’s a little like apple pie or, as in this version, like a Dutch apple because of the creamy custard filling and sugary, crunchy streusel topping.

-Since generally speaking I like pears more than apples and since there’s nothing quite like the creamy, sweet tang of a good custard, this pie is a brilliant combination.
+Since I like pears more than apples, and since there’s nothing quite like the sweet and creamy taste of an amazing custard, this dessert is a brilliant combination.